CEE Standard: Buying Goods and Services

 - Donate gently used items to Goodwill or the Salvation Army.

-- Volunteer to assist seniors at a local nursing home.
+- Volunteer to visit seniors at a local nursing home.

 - Register with the Red Cross to assist distressed victims at shelters when emergencies arise.